textcreationpartnership/A02029/README.md

 ##Content Summary##

 #####Front#####

-The blinde-mans sermon: or confutation of the blinde Pharises.
-By Thomas Granger, preacher of the wo
+1. TO THE WORſhipful, and my very good friend, Mr. Charles Leuenthorpe, Student in Chriſts Colledge in Cambridge.

 #####Body#####

+1. THE BLINDE-MANS Sermon.

-1. I. Wee know.
+    _ I. Wee know.

-1. Vſe.
+    _ Vſe.

-1. The Doctrine, [God heareth not ſinners.]
+    _ The Doctrine, [God heareth not ſinners.]

+    _ Obiection.

+    _ Anſwere.

+1. A Godly Prayer to be ſaid at all times, eyther in publicke, or priuate.

-1. Obiection.
+1. Thankeſgiuing before meate.

-1. Anſwere.
+1. Thankeſgiuing after meate.

 **Types of content**